Egyptian court jails 56 over migrant boat shipwreck

 - Posted 26 Mar 2017 19:55

-RASHID, Egypt: An Egyptian court sentenced 56 people to prison on Sunday over the capsizing of a migrant boat that left over 200 people dead last year.
+RASHID, Egypt: An Egyptian court sentenced 56 people to prison terms of up to 14 years on Sunday over the capsizing of a boat that killed over 200 people, one of the deadliest disasters in the dangerous Mediterranean crossings of migrants to Europe.

-The defendants were sentenced to at least seven years in jail, judicial sources said, with some sentences extending to 13 or 14 years.
-One woman was acquitted.

-The boat capsized off the Mediterranean coast on Sept.
-21. Rescue workers and fishermen rescued at least 169 people, but at least 202 people died.
-It was one of deadliest disasters to hit migrants attempting the perilous sea journey from Africa to Europe.
+The boat capsized off the Egyptian coast on Sept.
+21. Rescue workers and fishermen rescued at least 169 people, but at least 202 died.

 The boat sank in the Mediterranean off Burg Rashid, a village in Egypt's northern Beheira province where the sea and the Nile meet.
 It had been carrying Egyptian, Sudanese, Eritrean and Somali migrants and was believed to be heading for Italy.